kenesu-h/sys-hidplus-client-rs/docs/usage.md

 Unlike changing controller types, you don't need to restart the client for the changes to work.

+### Deadzones
+You can also set the analog stick deadzones of a controller slot.

+#### GUI
+Like usual, use the respective slider to set a controller's deadzone.

+#### Command Line
+If you're using the command line, use the `set_left_deadzone 'i' 'deadzone'` or `set_right_deadzone 'i' 'deadzone'` commands as needed. 'i' must be the index of the slot you want to change, and 'deadzone' should be a decimal between 0.0 and 1.0.

+You don't need to restart the client for this to work either.

 ## Controller Compatibility
 These controllers are confirmed to be practically plug-and-play: